Sartono Anwar

 Sartono Anwar (born 3 September 1947 in Semarang) is a former Indonesian footballer who is a football coach.
 He managed Persibas Banyumas since November 2023.
 He is also known as the first ever head coach of the Indonesia national futsal team.
+Sartono is also the father of Nova Arianto, the current head coach of the Indonesia national under-20 football team.

 History

 Although the world of football often brings frustration, "I can not escape from football.
 I was ready to be disappointed," said Sartono while fixing his hat.
 Anwar diving sartono his world patiently.
 For him, the days football was a fun day.
 Such that morning, after giving a training session, Sartono mingle with the players.
 He chatted with the players on the sidelines and locker rooms.
 It is a way of maintaining closeness with his team Sartono.
 Football career was the father of seven children beginning at age 13 years.
 When the young Sartono joined the club Sport Supaya Sehat (SSS), a local club in the city of Semarang.
 Sartono talent round leather processing decreased from M. Anwar, who is also the father of a football player in PS POP Semarang.